vivekascoder/vivekascoder.github.io/content/posts/create-a-token-on-aptos-using-move.md

 ## Publishing the module.

-To deploy the module, first type this command to generate an address that we can use to deploy using aptos cli.
+To deploy the module, first type this command to generate an address that we can use to deploy using Aptos cli.

 ```bash
 aptos init
 ```

-And airdrop some tokens from faucet for gas fee.
+And airdrop some tokens from the faucet for gas fee.

 ```bash
 aptos account fund-with-faucet --account default
 ```

-Now you'll get the info about thie address at the location `.aptos/config.yaml` in your root directory of the project, copy the address from it and paste it in the `[addresses]` section of `Move.toml`.
+Now you'll get the info about the address at the location `.aptos/config.yaml` in your root directory of the project, copy the address from it and paste it into the `[`addresses]`section of`Move.toml`.

 ```toml
 [package]